huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 **RFC Editor's Note:** Please remove this section prior to publication of a final version of this document.

-Early experiments MAY use port 784.
+Early experiments MAY use port 8853.
 This port is marked in the IANA registry as unassigned.

+(Note that prior to version -02 of this draft, experiments were directed to use port 784.)

 # Acknowledgements